I Would Never Have Hiked the Appalachian Trail if It Weren’t for This

 She picks me up at the airport and I can’t even believe this is real.
 That everything has flowed so easily and beautifully to bring me to this point.

-Mary Stewart and I laugh because my parents’ fear she could be a cult leader and her daughter worries I could be a psycho and both families wonder, “Wait, you just met this woman for an hour?
+Mary Stewart and I laugh because my parents fear she could be a cult leader and her daughter worries I could be a psycho, and both families are saying, “Wait, you just met this woman for an hour?
 In the woods?
 And you’re doing what?”

 So we send our families reassuring iPhone videos of us together in the car and the next two days fly by.